superlucky19971023/PINAC_Workspace/README.md

 ## ⚠️ Repository Notice ⚠️

-**Important Update**: This repository for `PINAC_Workspace` is no longer being actively maintained.
+**Important Update**: This repository is no longer being actively maintained.
 We are excited to announce that development is continuing in our new repository, **PINAC_Workspace** from @pinacai

 ## ✨ Development to get better: visit [PINAC Workspace 2.0](https://github.com/pinacai/PINAC_Workspace)
 As we continue to innovate and improve, we've realized that the **Eel framework**, while robust, offers limited features for our ambitious goals.
 That's why we're thrilled to introduce **PINAC_Workspace-2.0** —a leap forward into a more dynamic and expansive development environment.
 Here's what new to expect:
 - Introduced Next Gen Chat feature, you just need one chat for all your task.
-Say goodbye to window switching !
+Say goodbye to window switching!
 - A seamless integration of **Electron JS** for a robust core and **React JS** for a responsive frontend, complemented by the power of Python in the backend.
 - Enhanced optimization for **multiplatform compatibility**, ensuring a smooth and consistent experience across all devices.
 - A commitment to **code clarity** and maintainability, making it easier for developers to contribute and collaborate.